STOR-i/Changepoints.jl/README.md

 - Implementations of the most efficient search algorithms (PELT , Binary Segmentation).
 - A wide choice of parametric cost functions already implemented such as a change in mean/variance/mean and variance for Normal errors.
 - Changepoint algorithms have an interface which allows users to input their own cost functions
+- Implementations of testing-based segmentation algorithms (Wild/Seeded Binary Segmentation, MOSUM) for the univariate mean change problem

 For a general overview of the multiple changepoint problem and mathematical details see [PELT](http://arxiv.org/pdf/1101.1438.pdf).
+For an overview of segmentation algorithms, see [Data segmentation algorithms: Univariate mean change and beyond](https://arxiv.org/pdf/2012.12814).

 ## Installation